Updated: 04/09/19 | April 9th, 2019

-This is a guest blog by Laura, our resident expert on female travel.
+This is a guest post by Laura, our former resident expert on female travel.

-Solo travel is not always easy.
-It tests my patience, courage, and willingness to adapt to situations outside of my comfort zone.
-But, despite the challenges, because of solo travel, I’ve met people and had opportunities, adventures I don’t think would have had otherwise.
+But despite the challenges, because of solo travel, I’ve met people and had adventures I don’t think would have had otherwise.
 Traveling alone has taught me many things and opened up many great doors.
-Some of my favorite memories are:
+Some of my favorite memories are below:

 The Kindness of Strangers